Sperry S-1: Description

 Once the drift was cancelled this did not mean the aircraft would fly over the target, as the drift was also zero if it was flying along a path parallel to the correct one.
-The difference between the correct path and the current path is the value of the horizontal angle, and this also needs to be zeroed out.
+The difference between the correct path and the current path is the value of the horizontal angle of the telescope, and this also needs to be zeroed out.
 To address this, during the early corrections the aircraft would turn more than needed, so it would not only cancel out the drift but go further and begin to bring the aircraft back to the correct line as well.
 As the horizontal angle between the aircraft and the target is reduced, the angle of the turns are reduced as well, and eventually the aircraft is flying on the correct line.

-Finally once the drift and path were correct, the bombardier had to account for the effects of the wind blowing the bombs to the side, which was done using the cross-trail dial.
-This simply tilted the entire sight slightly one way or the other, and the aircraft would then maneuver to bring the sights back over the target in the same fashion as it did to bring it onto the correct line originally.
+Finally once the drift and path were correct, the bombardier had to account for the effects of the wind blowing the bombs to the side after they were dropped.
+This was done using the cross-trail dial, which tilted the entire sight slightly to one side or the other.
+The aircraft would then maneuver to bring the sights back over the target in the same fashion as it did to bring it onto the correct line originally.
 This last step was handled automatically in the Norden, which did not have a separate cross-trail adjustment.

 Like the Norden, the S-1 automatically dropped the bombs at the right instant based on the various input dials.
-Unlike the Norden, early units had no easily visible indication of the remaining time, Instead, just before the bombs would need to be dropped, a small black indicator flipped into the view of the sight.
+Unlike the Norden, early units had no easily visible indication of the remaining time.
+Instead, just before the bombs would need to be dropped, a small black indicator flipped into the view of the sighting telescope.
 Later units added two long linear "tangent scale" displays on the top of the case so the overall timing could be checked at a glance.
 An arming button on the right side was used to prevent the bombs being dropped if the button was not held in against the case.
 This prevented the bombs being dropped if the bombardier used some other object on the ground to do their setup and forgot to turn it off.